 The principal or designee, or an appropriate, designated school employee, is encouraged to request a meeting with a transgender or gender-expansive student upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
-Before contacting a student's parents/guardians, the school will consult with the student about the student's preferences regarding family involvement and honor those preferences.
+Before contacting a student's parents/guardians, the school will consult with the student about the student's preferences regarding family involvement and consider whether safety concerns are present for the student.